davbeek/gitinspectorgui-rtd/docs/source/gui.rst

 --------------------------------
 .. _output-formats-gui:

+View options
+^^^^^^^^^^^^
+Auto
+  Automatically open a viewer on the analysis results.
+The viewer is opened after the analysis is finished.

+Dynamic blame history
+  Automatically open a viewer on the dynamic blame history.
+The viewer is opened after the analysis is finished.

 Output formats
 ^^^^^^^^^^^^^^
-Tick box :guilabel:`view` defines whether a viewer is opened on the analysis results.
-The other tick boxes define for which file formats output is generated.
+Tick boxes :guilabel:`auto` and :guilabel:`dynamic blame history` define whether a viewer is opened on the analysis results.
+The tick boxes on the line :guilabel:`File formats` define for which file formats output is generated.
-Available output formats are :guilabel:`html` and :guilabel:`excel`.
+Available output formats are :guilabel:`html` :guilabel:`html blame history` and :guilabel:`excel`.
 For more information on the output formats, see :doc:`output`.

 Statistic output
 ^^^^^^^^^^^^^^^^